PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ### Clearing HUD Elements for Players not in the Session

 Our game example is setup for 4 players.
-But if there are not 4 players connected we want to clear the HUD elements for the missing players.
+But if there are not 4 players connected, we want to clear the HUD elements for the missing players.
 To do this, we just loop through the HUD elements starting at the index corresponding to the number of players in the scene and setting each element to be an empty string.

 ```

-// lastly, go through the list of HUD elements, starting with the number of players and clear any HUD for players that arent in the session //
+// lastly, go through the list of HUD elements, starting with the number of players and clear any HUD for players that aren't in the session //
         for (int i = GameSparksManager.Instance().GetSessionInfo().GetPlayerList().Count; i < playerScoreHUDList.Length; i++) {
             playerScoreHUDList [i].text = playerNamesHUDList [i].text = string.Empty;
         }